AdobeDocs/analytics.en/help/_includes/snippets.md

       * [!UICONTROL **Preview**]: Shows a preview of how the component looks in Analysis Workspace.
       * [!UICONTROL **Date last modified**]: Displays the day the component was last modified.
 This section is displayed when viewing Segments, Calculated metrics, and Date ranges. <!--for CJA, it is displayed for all components-->

+## Release phase Limited Testing {#release-limited-testing}

+>[!AVAILABILITY]
+>
+>The functionality described in this article is in the Limited Testing phase of release.
+This note will be removed when the functionality is generally available.
+For information about the Analytics release process, see [Adobe Analytics feature releases](/help/release-notes/releases.md).